 To illustrate how these functions are tested in educational settings, consider the typical multiple‑choice question:

-The correct answer is C. Day to day, production of insulin for glucose regulation, because insulin is a hormone secreted exclusively by the β‑cells of the pancreas, not by the skin.
+The correct answer is C. Production of insulin for glucose regulation, because insulin is a hormone secreted exclusively by the β‑cells of the pancreas, not by the skin.
 All other options describe legitimate skin functions.

-Why Option C Is IncorrectInsulin’s primary role is to enable cellular uptake of glucose and to maintain blood‑sugar homeostasis.
+Why Option C Is IncorrectInsulin’s primary role is to support cellular uptake of glucose and to maintain blood‑sugar homeostasis.
 While the skin does participate in metabolic processes—such as lipolysis in adipose tissue within the subcutaneous layer—it does not possess endocrine cells capable of synthesizing or secreting insulin.
-So, insulin production falls outside the scope of cutaneous functions.
+Which means, insulin production falls outside the scope of cutaneous functions.

 Scientific Explanation of Each Functional Category